Program Overview

 When do I start working on patients?

 During your first semester, as part of DHY 101 Preclinical Dental Hygiene you will be working on mannequins and on your fellow students.
 Students are required to sit as patient partners as part of the educational experience.
 In the second semester during DHY 151 Clinical Services I you will be seeing patients other than your student partner.
-In DHY 120 you will need two patients to meet radiology requirements.
+In DHY 120 you will need one patient to meet radiology requirements.

 Does the school supply the patients?